How to make treadmill running less boring - the best treadmill workouts for runners

 How can I make treadmill running less dull?

-Five-time Olympian and RW columnist Jo Pavey says, 'Treadmill running is more interesting if you structure it, and you’ll get more out of the session, too.
-Try alternating the pace between a harder and easier pace every three to five minutes – neither of the paces need to be really hard, but by breaking the run into segments, you can focus on one segment at a time.
+Five-time Olympian and RW columnist Jo Pavey says, 'Neither of the paces need to be really hard, but by breaking the run into segments, you can focus on one segment at a time.
 A higher intensity workout – closer to an interval session – can also be done by working hard for repetitions of different lengths, then reducing the speed to a slow jog for the recoveries.
 I prefer a slow jog recovery rather than stopping, as I find it breaks up the workout too much to get on and off a treadmill.

-'All that being said, I think the ability to withstand a degree of tedium on a treadmill improves mental toughness and the ability to focus your running.'
+She points out, though, that while boredom may be offputting, "the ability to withstand a degree of tedium on a treadmill improves mental toughness and the ability to focus your running.'

 What third-party apps can I use?

-It’s not all about dreadmill tedium and counting down the minutes until the session is over.
-Thanks to a raft of third-party software and apps, you can spice up your treadmill workout by running in virtual worlds and against other runners across the world.
+Thanks to a raft of third-party software and apps, there are also now an array of high tech options to spice up your treadmill workout by running in virtual worlds and against other runners across the world.

-Zwift Run is the most well-known.
-It’s free to use for runners – you will need to buy a RunPod that attaches to your shoe to track cadence, though.
+Zwift Run is the best known.
+It’s free to use for runners – but you will need to buy a RunPod that attaches to your shoe to track cadence.
 The concept is simple – switch the app on and enter Zwift’s virtual world, where you can run in fictional and real-life locations (including London, New York and Yorkshire).
-You'll be pounding the pavements alongside runners and cyclists from across the globe, and you can enter group runs, complete different loops and follow Zwift’s training plans for added motivation (see below).
+You'll be pounding the pavements alongside runners and cyclists from across the globe, and you can enter group runs, complete different loops and follow Zwift’s training plans for added motivation.

 Other popular virtual world apps are Treadmill Trails, Rouvy and Kinomap.
 They offer real running routes filmed by users across the world that you can run along from the comfort of your treadmill and see how you rank against other users.
 Some treadmills with a Bluetooth connection will even alter the elevation to match the onscreen metrics.